iPhone Lagging? 11 Fixes to Make It Smooth Again! [Video Guide included]

 You can also get rid of multiple apps by swiping up with three fingers.

-iPhone 8 to iPhone X users have no Home button.
+iPhone 8 to newer iPhone users have no Home button.
 Therefore, you’ll have to;

 Step 2: Now, long press on the app until the red circle appears for you to delete.

 If you don't see the red circle in the app switcher, you can swipe the app up and off the top of the screen.
 This action will remove the app from the list of running apps and close it.
 Repeat the swipe-up gesture for each app you want to quit until all the running apps have been closed.